 The new design includes ten completely new golf holes.
 However, the design concept envisages that all the current course will eventually be upgraded with new greens and bunkering.
 The first stage is to further develop the Concept to a full Masterplan for the site.

 The new 9th, 18th and practice greens are completed and growing in at Mornington Golf Club.
 The work, which was mainly completed by the Club’s staff, commenced in late August.
 The 9th hole will be a far better hole with its new green moved about 30 metres left and much lower than the old green.
 The original green was very artificially pushed up on a steep slope in front of the clubhouse, presenting an awful steep climb to the putting surface.

 The new 18th has been moved further away from the clubhouse and is now a much larger and more interesting green.
 It is bunkered on the left now and and short right.

 The new practice green is located adjacent to a new paved outdoor seating area.
-It is very large at just under 1000m2 and has far more intersting putting options than the old practice green.
-We are sure it will become popular as an after golf bit of fun as well as a practice green – given its proximity to the bar!
+It is very large at just under 1000m2 and has far more interesting putting options than the old practice green.
+We are sure it will be popular as an after-golf bit of fun as well as a practice green – given its proximity to the bar!